metadatacenter/cedar-docker-deploy/README.md

 though it should work equally well on any Unix system.
 It has not been tested to work on Windows systems.

-To install you will need root access and at least 8GB of memory (CEDAR will require 6GB) and reasonable hard drive free space.
+To install you will need root access and at least 8GB of memory to allocate to Docker and reasonable hard drive free space.

 ## Deployment Steps